glasspage/UnitySync/README.md

 ## Requirements

-Collaborators must use the **same Unity editor version**.
-UnitySync checks this during the connection handshake and rejects mismatched versions before synchronization begins.
+Collaborators must use the same Unity editor version.

-Collaborators should also have compatible third-party dependencies and the same required packages installed.
-UnitySync checks package names and versions, but it does not install, remove, or update packages automatically.

-UnitySync connects directly to the host over IPv4.
+UnitySync connects users directly over IPv4.
 A reachable LAN/VPN address or other direct network route is required.

 ## Network setup

-[Hamachi](https://www.vpn.net/) is the recommended simple VPN option, but any setup that gives collaborators direct IPv4 connectivity to the host can work.
+[Hamachi](https://www.vpn.net/) is the recommended simple VPN option, but any setup that gives collaborators direct IPv4 connectivity can work.

 The default TCP port is **47832**.